The New Paradigm of Visual Interaction in the Age of AI

 Traditional Interaction Will Not Be Replaced, But Will Be Greatly Simplified

-Although natural language interaction has advantages, visual elements such as buttons, icons, and gestures are still necessary in scenarios requiring fast and accurate input; pure voice input may reduce efficiency.
-And not all tasks can be well completed through voice conversations.
+Although natural language interaction has advantages, visual elements like buttons, icons, and gestures are still necessary in scenarios requiring fast and precise input; pure voice input may reduce efficiency.
+Furthermore, not all tasks can be completed effectively through voice conversation alone.

-Different interaction methods are suitable for different situations; the coexistence of visual and voice input/output can maximize the satisfaction of accessibility design principles, allowing people with disabilities to choose the method that suits them.
-After LLMs can complete specific tasks, the interface will be greatly simplified.
+Different interaction methods are suitable for different situations.
+The coexistence of visual and voice input/output can maximize adherence to accessibility design principles, allowing people with disabilities to choose methods suitable for them.
+Once LLMs are capable of completing specific tasks, the interface will be greatly simplified.

 Final Thoughts

-Although I wanted to write as expansively as possible, I ended up back at the GUI itself, just thinking about the future form of existing products...
+Although I wanted to write as extensively as possible, I ended up returning to GUI itself, just pondering the future form of existing products...

 References